Simple, Low Cost Protection

 Foam blocks are the lowest cost option when considering foam packaging.
 Used for blocking and bracing light to medium weight items, they can help to prevent damage in transit and are particularly useful for angled objects or those with sharp edges.

 Foam packing blocks can also be used to “interleave” protection between delicate items, allowing multiple products to be safely transported within a single outer pack.
-A wide range of different densities and grades are also available – including anti-static – making them ideal for a range of differing applications.
+A wide range of different densities and grades are also available – including anti-static – making them ideal for a range of applications.
 Read More

 - No obligation (and no pressure) quotes for any case